Ackroyd History, Family Crest & Coats of Arms

 - Origins Available:

 In ancient Anglo-Saxon England, the ancestors of the Ackroyd surname lived in a clearing surrounded by oak trees.
 This Yorkshire surname is derived from the Old English words ac, which means oak, and rod, which means clearing.
+Collectively, the name literally means "dweller at the oak clearing."

 Early Origins of the Ackroyd family